ourcade/phaser3-spine-simple/README.md

 # phaser3-spine-simple
-Phaser with SpinePlugin in the simplest form without npm
+Phaser with SpinePlugin in the simplest form without `npm` or tooling

 ## Overview